Skip to content

 “Mia was really in charge of what she was doing, which I think is a big step to begin with,” said Council Rock North girls’ soccer coach Gavin Flannigan.
 “Then once this happened, I think her mindset to absorb it, move on, and kind of reposition herself will be helpful as a life skill.
 She was able to turn around and be mature enough to go again.”

-Cairone says she’s in good place.
+Cairone says she’s in a good place.
 Sometimes she finds herself even making jokes about what happened.
 But she would tell others who are dealing with a similar situation to stay resilient.
 The college landscape will continue to change and impact Olympic sports.
 It’s important for those athletes to stand their ground, she said, for the game they love.

 Her positive outlook also shines on the field.
 Cairone, who was recognized as an all-state and all-region player last season, has been a leader for Council Rock North.
-Currently, the Indians (11-3) are ranked second in the Suburban One league and will face Bensalem on Tuesday.
+Currently, the Indians (11-3) are ranked second in the Suburban One League and will face Bensalem on Tuesday.
 She believes this year’s group has what it takes to go far.

-“I’m not looking to score the most goals in the state or be an All-American,” she added.
+“I’m not looking to score the most goals in the state or be an All-American,” she said.
 “My main goal is just make an impact on my team.
 It’s a very small-scale goal, but I think it makes a big difference.
 This team has potential, and I’m really hoping that if I can make an impact, we can do great things.”